Downtown Palo Alto

 Palo Alto Creamery - A classic American diner (est. 1923).
 Go for shakes, burgers, breakfast plates, and that timeless “booth-and-menu” comfort that never goes out of style.
 The bakery is a real bonus—locals come specifically for pies and pastries.
 It’s family-friendly with always dependable good food.
 Location: 566 Emerson Street, Palo Alto, CA 94301.

-Café Venetia – This is a friendly, cozy downtown cafe that serves genuinely good for coffee.
-The atmosphere is warm.
+Café Venetia – This is a friendly, cozy downtown cafe that serves genuinely good coffee.
+The atmosphere is warm and a great place to meet locals.
 Bonus: it stays open later than many cafes.
 Location: 417 University Avenue, Palo Alto, CA 94301.

 California Avenue is Palo Alto’s chill “second downtown,” and it’s perfect for tourists because it’s small, walkable, and packed with food.
 You’ll find lots of restaurants and cafés within a few blocks, and the vibe is usually way calmer than University Avenue.
 It’s an easy place to end a Stanford day—grab dinner, get dessert, and just wander.